The rape catastrophe in the U.S.

 - DNA Separation.
 The size of each of the regions is determined.

 - Data Analysis.
-Based on the DNA sizes, a unique DNA fingerprint is generated.
+Based on the DNA sizes, a unique DNA ID is generated.

 In 2016, ANDE received the first and only FBI approval of a Rapid DNA System.
 This approval is for a system that tests 16 regions of the human genome from cheek swabs.
 ANDE has developed a test for 27 regions of the human genome, in part because the FBI recently revised the U.S. standard to at least 20 regions.
 ANDE’s work has been published in peer-reviewed scientific journals – for more information, please click on the following links: